 Potential outcomes of changing regulations to allow non-ECE qualified persons who are primary trained to be the person responsible include:

-- Official endorsement of people without a specialist ECE teaching qualification being able to competently care for babies and toddlers alone in a centre, advise and mentor qualified early childhood teachers and lead a staffing team.
+- Official endorsement of people without a specialist ECE teaching qualification as ((a) qualified to care for babies and toddlers and be in sole charge, and (b) advise and mentor qualified early childhood teachers and lead a staffing team.

 - Persons who might otherwise train to be an early childhood teacher will see that doing a primary qualification will open up more opportunities, since a primary qualification will make no difference to employment in ECE and at the same time open up other future employment possibilities.